spacetelescope/jwst/docs/jwst/introduction.rst

 Skip
 ^^^^

-Another argument available to all steps in a pipeline is ``skip``.
+Another parameter available to all steps in a pipeline is ``skip``.
 If ``skip=True`` is set for any step, that step will be skipped, with the output of the previous step being automatically passed directly to the input of the step following the one that was skipped.
-For example, if you want to skip the linearity correction step, one can specify the ``skip`` argument for the ``strun`` command:
+For example, if you want to skip the linearity correction step, one can specify the ``skip`` parameter for the ``strun`` command:
 ::